Vesimies80/Fullstackopen/osa1/kurssitiedot/README.md

+# Samuels Note

+The src has my own implementation of the osa1/kurssitiedot of the FullStackOpen course

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.